Micropollutants removal based on ozonation and powder activated carbon

 - Furthermore, ozonation was believed to lower the Sludge Volume Index and thereby give a higher capacity in a wastewater treatment plant simple because ozone would reduce the filamentous bacteria.

-Application of multiple point ozone injection and powder activated carbon
+Application of multiple point ozone injection

 Through our extensive full-scale study in Brædstrup wastewater treatment plant we could conclude several major benefits and water quality improvements: